mateuslph/organo/README.md

 # Organo

-### Project developed in a video class on the aaaaaaaa platform that aims to register instructors.
+### Project developed in a video class on the [Alura](https://www.alura.com.br) platform that aims to register instructors.

 Website hosted at [Vercel](https://vercel.com/), access [here](https://organo-phi-beryl.vercel.app/).